YuvrajSingh05/Trip-Visualizer/README.md

-Step 1: Download the ZIP File Trip-Visualizer-main First, download the ZIP file containing your project from the source.
+Step 1: Download the ZIP File Trip-Visualizer-main First

 Once downloaded, extract it to a folder on your system.

 Step 2: Open the Project in Your Code Editor

-Open your code editor (such as VS Code, Sublime Text, or WebStorm).
+Open your code editor (such as VS Code).

 In the editor, navigate to the extracted project folder.